Blog

 So, how do we maximize the benefits and minimize the costs?

+1 .
 Adjust the difficulty

 Every course is different and obviously some courses are harder than others.
-To improve class attendance you want to make sure that your course challenges students but not too much.
+To improve student engagement you want to make sure that your course challenges students but not too much.
 As Dag puts it, you are looking for the flow state, the ideal level of challenge to keep students cognitively absorbed but not overwhelmed.
 Achieving this is definitely not an easy task, especially in university classes where the separation between the best and worst students can be quite large.
 You may have to separate the class based on performance to target the optimal difficulty of the different students.
 Another option is to try and target the average student in your class (in terms of performance), you might lose some people in either extreme but you have better chances to maintain the majority of the class engaged and attending.

 From my own experience, one practical tip to reduce the difficulty of your course is to break down complex concepts into smaller digestible pieces.
 You can then ask simple questions that test the understanding of each of these small easier to understand concepts, helping students to more easily understand the overarching more complex concept.
+This advice also has academic backing, as psychologists Paul Chandler and John Sweller from the University of New South Wales found that chunking information reduces cognitive load and improves comprehension.

-Connect with your students
+2. Connect with your students

-Make the class active, encourage participation
+3. Make the class active, encourage participation

-Connect to the dots to the bigger picture and keep it real
+4. Connect to the dots to the bigger picture and keep it real

-Gamifying your course to improve student attendance
+5. Gamifying your course to improve boost engagement

 Behind the Minds with Dag Flachet - Part 2